 Menopause and Weight Gain: What You Need to Know

-You’re eating right and exercising regularly, but the number on the scale keeps creeping upwards over time.
+You’re eating right and exercising regularly, but the number on the scale keeps creeping upward over time.

 What gives?

-While there are several possible reasons why you might be gaining weight, there’s one explanation you may not have considered: menopause.
+While there may be several possible reasons why you’re gaining weight, there’s one explanation you may not have considered: menopause.

 What Causes Menopause Weight Gain?